DannyDainton/post-con-2019-workshop/README.md

 #### Example Three

-In this example, we will be taking a look at some of the tests that you can create to check for certain higher level items that relate to the whole request.
+In this example, we will be taking a look at some of the tests that you can create to check for certain higher-level items that relate to the whole request.
 We have covered the `Status Code` and the `Response Time` checks at the start of the workshop but these only really just give you a very focussed level of confidence in your API endpoints.
-Postman provides some out of the box methods available to you via the `pm.*` API in the Sandbox, these can provide you with a quick set of higher level checks that can alert you to issues in the API quicker.
+Postman provides some out of the box methods available to you via the `pm.*` API in the Sandbox, these can provide you with a quick set of higher-level checks that can alert you to issues in the API quicker.

 One of these is the `.to.have.header` which will allow you to check for certain response headers that you feel are important, maybe you have a custom header that you use and you want to ensure this is correct and showing the correct value.
 More information about all the other functions that you can use, can be [found here](https://learning.getpostman.com/docs/postman/scripts/postman_sandbox_api_reference/#response-assertion-api-available-in-the-test-scripts).